jontiben/eu4-war-explorer/README.md

 This application reads EU4 savefiles (ending in the file extension .eu4) for information about past wars and then presents it in an easily readable format.
 It features:
 - A searchable list of every finished war in the savefile (searchable by elements of the war title or by tags involved)
 - Breakdowns of the overall casualties in a war by side which can be further broken down by individual nation
-- A list of battles fought in the war plotted on a map
+- A list of battles fought in the war plotted on a map, which can be exported to an image
 - A breakdown of forces and losses for each battle
 - A scrollable timeline showing major events over the course of the war with clickable links to battles
 - Full mod support